GrinonBarrett/Taksidos/Optional Rules/Character Creation/Possible Classes/Invoker.md

 #### Dominions

 ##### The Earth
 Your power comes from the land itself.
-You may do one of the following:
+You gain the following:
 • As a reaction, when you are struck by a non-magical attack, you may take on 1d4 points of spell sickness.
 If you do, *you gain a bonus to your defense against that attack equal to double the result*.
 • Once per encounter, when you are standing on firm ground and would be made prone, you are not prone.
 ##### Greater Dominion of The Earth